elizabeth-poggie/Summer_Research_2020/Preliminary-research.md

 ### For part 2:

-For the Cambridge study they ran their
+For the Cambridge study they ran their study on the efficacy with the web application “Beating the Blues” which is an interactive CBT package and 8 therapy sessions lasting 50 minutes along with ‘homework’ projects for each session.
+The general way for how the program works can be found here in addition to a bunch of papers published about the efficacy of online treatment of depression with this application. https://www.beatingtheblues.co.uk/how-it-works/#program [10]